BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 be slain, an act much easier said than done.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image251.jpeg)*Yet all is not lost.
-Having escaped imprisonment at the hands of the Master of Lake-town, Bard grabs his great bow and sets out to finish what his ancestor Girion started many years before, lest Lake-town be razed to the ground and be consumed by fire and smoke â€” the mark left upon the Dragon by the Lord of Dale may yet prove to be Smaug's undoing.*
+Having escaped imprisonment at the hands of the Master of Lake-town, Bard grabs his great bow and sets out to finish what his ancestor Girion started many years before, lest Lake-town be razed to the ground and be consumed by fire and smoke — the mark left upon the Dragon by the Lord of Dale may yet prove to be Smaug's undoing.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image252.jpeg)